AnyLog-co/documentation/network configuration.md

 <pre>
 run tcp server [ip] [port] [threads]
 </pre>
 Explanation:
-[ip] [port] - The process listens for incoming messages on the assigned IP and and Port.
+Explanation:
+***[ip] [port]*** - The IP and Port of the socket that is in the listening state and accessible by peer nodes in the AnyLog network.
+***[local ip] [local port]*** - Optional parameters to indicate an IP and Port that are accessible from a local network.
-[Threads] - An optional parameter for the number of workers threads that process requests which are send to the provided IP and Port.
-The default value is 1
+***[threads]*** - An optional parameter for the number of workers threads that process requests which are send to the provided IP and Port.
+The default value is 6.

 Additional information is available at [network configuration](https://github.com/AnyLog-co/documentation/blob/master/network%20configuration.md).

-### The source IP
+### The Source Address
 When the command ***run tcp server*** is initiated, the node dedicates a process to listen to incoming messages on the declared IP and Port.
-The IP and Port specified on the command line are considered as the Source IP and Port.
-When a message is send to a peer, the node requests the peer to reply to the Source IP and Port.
+As a node connected to the network is listening on the specified IP and Port, when the node sends a message to a peer, it requests that the reply is send to the declared IP and Port.

-In some use cases, the Source IP represent an internal network which is not accessible by the peer nodes.
+Therefore, for an outgoing message, the declared IP and Port serve as a Source Address identifying the node that issued the message and an address for a reply message.

-To address internal networks, a user can configure the node in one of the following ways:
+A user can configure a node to modify the reply address in one of the following ways:

 a) Request peers to reply using a different IP address.
 b) Request peers to determine the IP address from the message socket.